The Beatles: Get Back: Content

 Another key scene involves an off-camera lunch between Lennon and McCartney.
 The filmmakers put a microphone in the plant on the table unbeknownst to anyone, where it picked up the conversation.
-During the lunch, Lennon tells McCartney that he has become the leader of the group, which McCartney denies ("You're still the boss, I'm just the secondary boss").
+During the lunch, McCartney tells Lennon "You're still the boss, I'm just the secondary boss".
 They also discuss their treatment of Harrison, reminisce about the past and discuss the future of the group.